6OP-DX module development Blog

 • Rightmost side of the module, have removed the headsets logo (confusion about “stereo”).

-• Rightmost side of the module, OUTPUTS was remplaced by OUTPUT.
+• Rightmost side of the module, OUTPUTS was replaced by OUTPUT.

-• Using more efficient code (SIMD ifelse) for polyphony detection over leftside input jacks).
+• Using more efficient code (SIMD ifelse) for polyphony detection over leftmost input jacks.

-• Demo/Free only: now the LEVEL pot reduces the volume of troublesome tones/noises.
+• Demo/Free only: now the LEVEL pot reduces the volume of troublesome tones/noises too.

 • Demo/Free only: delay between troublesome tones/noises is increased a bit (no given info, however).

-:warning: OhmerPrems members who have a license key aren’t concerned by Free/Demo troublesome tones/noises!
+:warning: OhmerPrems members who have a valid license key aren’t concerned by Free/Demo troublesome tones/noises, of course!

 :information_source: Please keep in mind while the module (plugin) is remaining as “ALPHA” pre-release (aka version 2.6.10), the 6OP-DX module doesn’t output any synthesizer sound (except Free/Demo troublesome tones or noises).